memph1024/swapdex-documentation/docs/what-to-try/validator.md

 then name your account and add a password
 ![Controller](assets/controllerAccount3.png)

-Then send some TSDX (from your stash account) to cover the network fees
+Then send some KSI (from your stash account) to cover the network fees

 You can proceed to the next steps